-Stage 1: Listing of an asset
+Stage 1: Listing of an asset (period of up to 8 weeks)

-8 Weeks

-Nomination

-Nominations can be provided in any format (letter, email, eform)

-Consideration

-Council considers bids received based on criteria set out in the policy.

-Decision

-Listing

-Internal and public listing of successful and unsuccessful bids (unsuccessful bids must be placed on a list of assets nominated but not listed).
+- Nomination - Nominations can be provided in any format (letter, email, eform) - Consideration Council considers bids received based on criteria set out in the policy - Decision - Listing Internal and public listing of successful and unsuccessful bids (unsuccessful bids must be placed on a list of assets nominated but not listed).
 If successful asset is entered on local land charges register.

-Stage 2: Review and Appeals
+Stage 2: Review and Appeals (period of 8 weeks)

-Internal Listings Review

-Request from owner to appeal.
+- Internal Listings Review Request from owner to appeal.
 This must be placed within 8 weeks of the written notification of listing.

-Appeal listings to be carried out by Chief Executive.

-Review successful Asset removed from list
+Appeal listings to be carried out by Chief Executive. - If review successful Asset removed from list. - If review unsuccessful Owner has option to take their appeal to First Tier Tribunal